joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # TODO

-* BUG: every time a `BankAccountServer` crashes we lose the association between the new `process id` and the bank account `name`
 * can we run the tests in parallel?
 * at the moment the `BankAccountRegistry` and `BankAccountServer` are _coupled_ (Test Doubles)
 * understand what the notation `@name` means